gourikarthikgembali/Gesture-Recognition-Using-CNNs-and-RNNs/README.md

 ---

-## ⚠️ Notes
+## Notes
 - Ensure each folder has **exactly 30 frames**.
 - Images are **resized to 128×128** and **normalized to [0,1]** inside the generator.
 - MobileNet base is **frozen** for faster training and to prevent overfitting; you can unfreeze for fine‑tuning if needed.

 ---

-## 📄 License
-This project is for educational and research purposes.
+Maintainer: Gouri Karthik Gembali